senergyworld/dtm-cheat-sheet/README.md

 # dtm-cheat-sheet

+## Introduction

-Code snippets for processing and analysing marine DTM datasets
+This is a cheat-sheet for various code snippets to assist with processing and analysing marine digital terrain model (DTM) bathymetric datasets.

-This workflow requires a standard 3-column gridded XYZ file.
+In the marine sector(s), a common filetype for a bathymetric DTM is the 3-column gridded XYZ file, following the structure below.
+Note, in marine gridded XYZ, it is common to _not_ include `no data` values within the XYZ file.
+Because of this, there can be issues with using the XYZ driver in GDAL/OGR.
+However, `gmt` seems to read marine XYZ files consistently.
 *2m standard 3-column gridded XYZ file example:*
 ```
 408825.00 5694465.00 -33.759000
 408827.00 5694465.00 -33.778000